ResponsiveImagesCG/paris-meetup/README.md

 ## Online
 The event is on [Lanyrd](http://lanyrd.com/2013/responsive-images-meet-up/) if you'd like to state your attendance.

-(Please note that it doesn't count as registration.
+Please note that you cannot register through the Lanyrd page.
 If you'd like to register for either remote or in person attendance, please contact the organizers)